kiebel/wp-teachpress/readme.txt

 * Bugfix: Fixed bug in the "copy course" function
 * Bugfix: Fixed bug in the "add students manually" function = 0.85.0 =
-* New: Displaying images in publication lists is possible
+* New: Displaying images in publication lists
 * New: Larger edit field for course comments
 * Bugfix: Size of visible images in the publication edit menu is limited
 * Bufgix: Some function names now more unique